A sharp pain below the sternum is likely to have a cause other than GERD (gastroesophageal reflux disease).

 These last two situations, when causing sharp pain under the sternum, often cause more pain upon inhaling.

 For this article I consulted with Jay Desai, MD.
 Dr. Desai specializes in colon cancer screening, upper endoscopy and consultative gastroenterology at the New York Gastroenterology Associates.
-He is available for same day appointments in their Upper East Side office.

 “GERD is a condition of abnormal acid exposure in the esophagus; the classic symptoms include burning in the pit of the belly that regurgitates up to the mouth,” explains Dr. Desai.